What impact could Social Security have on your income?

 • Life expectancy—A 65-year-old today is likely to live another 20 years.¹ That’s a lot of years to consider when determining if you’ll have enough income in retirement.

-• Marital status—If you’re married, factor in when your spouse is planning to take benefits.
+• Marital status—If you’re married, factor in when your spouse plans to take Social Security.

 Taking the next step

 Social Security is a great way to supplement your income in retirement, but it was never intended to be your only source of income.
-That’s why it’s important to save as much as you can through other sources as well, such as your 401(k) or other retirement accounts.
-Taking control of your retirement planning today can help you prepare for the future.
+That’s why it’s important to save as much as you can through other sources, such as your 401(k) or other retirement accounts.
+Planning today can help you enjoy the future you want in retirement.

 The content of this document is for general information only and is believed to be accurate and reliable as of the posting date, but may be subject to change.
 It is not intended to provide investment, tax, plan design, or legal advice (unless otherwise indicated).
 Please consult your own independent advisor as to any investment, tax, or legal statements made.